-Serve as chairperson of the Nominating Committee.

 Encourage and promote participation and membership in the Association with all educational entities.

 Assist in the planning process of the Annual Association Meeting.

 Prepare at least (1) one article for the Association’s Newsletter relevant to the objectives of the VSPMA.